EMBRYOPSIDA Pirani & Prado (crown group)

 Chemistry, Morphology, etc. Horn et al. (2008, 2009b, 2010a, esp.
 2009b) and especially Tomlinson et al. (2011) look at various aspects of lamina anatomy in the context of the phylogeny of the family; this has in part been integrated above, but there is widespread homoplasy in the characters.
 Parthasarathy (1974) described phloem development.
 According to Arber (1925), the vascular bundles are not amphivasal.
 "Leaflets" of induplicate leaves are V-shaped in cross section, those of reduplicate leaves are inverted V-shaped (see also Kaplan 1997, vol. 2: chap.
 17 for leaf morphology).

-For variation in details of the inflorescence units in Arecoideae-Chamaedoreae, which have acervuli, modified largely ebracteate cincinni, see Uhl and Moore (1978), Cuenca et al. (2009), and Ortega-Chávez & Stauffer 2011).
-The flower in general (e.g. Rudall et al. 2003b; Uhl & Moore 1971) and pollen in particular (see Harley 1999b; Harley & Baker 2001) is remarkably variable.
+For variation in details of the inflorescence units in Arecoideae-Chamaedoreae, which have acervuli, that is, modified largely ebracteate cincinni, see Uhl and Moore (1978), Cuenca et al. (2009), and Ortega-Chávez & Stauffer 2011).
+The flower in general (e.g. Rudall et al. 2003b; Uhl & Moore 1971) and pollen in particular (see Harley 1999b; Harley & Baker 2001; Dransfield et al. 2008b) are remarkably variable.
 The stamens are never adnate to the corolla/inner tepals in staminate flowers, although in carpellate flowers of Roystonea the corolla has a broad staminal cup at the base, and in carpellate flowers of Geonomeae (Arecoideae), both the calyx and corolla are connate and the stamens are adnate to the latter (Stauffer & Endress 2003); the style there is more or less gynobasic.
-Nadot et al. (2011) map androecial evolution on a phylogenetic tree; developmental details of polyandrous flowers vary considerably, but apart from Phytelepheae, the androecium is basically trimerous.
 Microsporogenesis is simultaneous in some Coryphoideae and Arecoideae (Harley 1999a; Sannier et al. 2006).
-Variaton in gynoecial development is especially pronounced in Coryphoideae, where there are all intermediates between syncarpous and apocarpous gynoecia, and sometimes only a single carpel; all told, apocarpy has probably evolved some four times within Arecaceae (Rudall et al. 2011b).
+Variaton in gynoecial development is especially pronounced in Coryphoideae, where there are all intermediates between syncarpous and apocarpous gynoecia, and sometimes only a single carpel.
 Cocos may have a bisporic 8-nucleate embryo sac and ovules that lack parietal tissue (Robertson 1976).
-For details on the development of the pericarp, see Bobrov et al. (2012a, b); Dransfield et al. (2008) note that the stony layer of Eugeissona differs from that of other Arecaceae.
+For details on the development of the pericarp, see Bobrov et al. (2012a, b); Dransfield et al. (2008b) note that the stony layer of Eugeissona differs from that of other Arecaceae.
 In Voaniola n = 298 or more.

 Phylogeny. [[Nypoideae + Calamoideae] (strong support for that clade) + the rest of the family (moderate support)] formed a trichotomy in a three-gene study by Asmussen et al. (2000); other characters supported these general relationships.
 Soltis et al. (2007a) also recovered a well-supported clade [Nypoideae + Calamoideae].
 However, Calamoideae were probably sister to all other Arecaceae in other studies, if some morphological groupings were not supported by molecular data (Hahn 2002a, b; see also Baker et al. 1999a; Asmussen & Chase 2001; Lewis & Doyle 2001).
 Henderson and Stevenson (2006), after a analysis of morphological and anatomical features for selected genera, discussed groupings, relationships and character evolution.
 They found that Phoenix and Thrinax appeared as successively sister to the rest of the family, which seemed even then rather unlikely.
 However, Asmussen et al. (2006: very good generic-level sampling, four genes) clarified this confusion and presented the rather well supported set of relationships summarized in the tree here; those parts less well supported (the monophyly of Ceroxyloideae and Arecoideae) were strongly supported by low copy number nuclear DNA data (W. J. Baker, unpubl. data, in Asmussen et al. 2006).
 These relationships were confirmed in the comprehensive analysis of Baker et al. (2009), although the position of Nypoideae was less well supported than that of the other subfamilies.